October 4. Today's Birthdays

 He took up his recent post in May 2021.

-Akmadi Sarbassov (1977) – First Vice Minister of Labour and Social Protection of People of Kazakhstan.
+Akmadi Sarbassov (1977) – First Vice Minister of Labor and Social Protection of People of Kazakhstan.

-Born in West Kazakhstan region, he is a graduate of the Al-Farabi Kazakh National University, Eurasian Humanitarian University, Central Kazakhstan Academy, took training at the International Training Centre of the International Labour Organization (Turin, Italy), attended the Graduate School of Public Policy of Nazarbayev University, Lee Kuan Yew School of Public Policy.
+Born in West Kazakhstan region, he graduated from the Al-Farabi Kazakh National University, Eurasian Humanitarian University, Central Kazakhstan Academy, was trained at the International Training Center of the International Labor Organization, Higher State Policy School of Nazarbayev University, Lee Kuan Yew State Policy School.

 He was appointed to his current post in June 2020.

-He graduated from the Middle East Technical University, received his master’s degree fromt he London School of Economics and Political Science, Harvard University.
+He is the graduate of the Middle East Technical University, got his master’s degree from the London School of Economics and Political Science and Harvard University.